 UND permits the orderly use of its facilities by the University community, related parties, and other individuals or groups in their presentation of events which further the mission of the University, provide opportunities for social growth and cultural understanding, and serve the recreational needs of the campus community.

-IV.
-Non-UND use of library space must be approved by Library Administration and the Office of Safety.
-A Special Event form may need to be submitted.
+- Non-UND use of library space must be approved by Library Administration and the Office of Safety.
+A Special Event Approval form may need to be submitted.
 For more information see the Safety Office policies and forms.

-There are five types of rooms in the Library:
+There are four types of rooms in the Library: